 What strategies can you give your child to help with their after-effects?
 And how can you get the support your child deserves in school?

-Dalia will also discuss accessing support for your child in school and ways you can support them.
+Dalia also discussed accessing support for your child in school and ways you can support them.
 Find out more about Dalia here.

-This online event, presented over Zoom, will be hosted by Community Support Officer, Paul Blackburn and a member of Meningitis Now staff as tech support.
+This online event, presented over Zoom, was hosted by Community Support Officer, Paul Blackburn.